silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 2 - Advanced Lane Finding/README.md

 * Lightness and Value represent different ways to measure the relative lightness or darkness of a color.
 * Saturation is a measurement of colorfulness, i.e. as a colors get lighter and closer to white, they have a lower saturation value.

  `hls = cv2.cvtColor(img, cv2.COLOR_RGB2HLS)` was the function used and I isolated for saturation as it was best at identifying lane lines in most scenarios including (shadows).
-A binary threshold to select pixels based from 120 to 255 was applied.
+However, in periods of approached the cement bridge, change in pavement the path drifted, therefore I found that combining with lightness also aided in detecting the white dashed lines.
+A binary threshold to select pixels based from 120 to 255 was applied for saturation and 200 to 255 for lightness.
 The result was lane lines identified as follows:

 ![Figure7](https://github.com/silverwhere/Self-Driving-Car-Nanodegree---Udacity/blob/main/Project%202%20-%20Advanced%20Lane%20Finding/output_images/s_channel.jpg)